What is the glycemic index?

 Last week, we talked about carbohydrates as the main energy source for our bodies.
 All carbohydrate-containing foods have a different ability to raise our blood glucose levels.
 The glycemic index (GI) is a measurement for exactly this ability of different foods to increase our blood sugar levels.

 The GI was originally designed for people with diabetes as a guide to food selection.
-People suffering from diabetes were given advice to select foods with a low GI.
+People suffering from diabetes were given the advice to select foods with a low GI.

-The glycemic index of a food is determined by the type of carbohydrates, the food composition, and other macronutrients.
+The glycemic index of food is determined by the type of carbohydrates, food composition, and other macronutrients.
 Plus, GI tables often show just a number and imply that the GI is constant for a particular food.
 In fact, the GI depends on variety, ripeness, cooking methods, and processing.
 Foods are ranked on a scale of 0 to 100, with pure glucose (grape sugar) given a value of 100.
-The rule of thumb is: The more processed a food is, the higher its GI.
-And, the more fiber, protein or fat in a food, the lower its GI.
+The rule of thumb is: The more processed food is, the higher its GI.
+And, the more fiber, protein, or fat in a food, the lower its GI.

 Furthermore, the glycemic index may also vary between individuals, and within an individual, depending on the time of the day, prior food consumption, etc. Therefore, you should know, that the GI of a food can vary slightly.
 But, in general, the GI will show you the average response in blood glucose levels.